Defining Mobility and the goal for SILCGAPicture of MARTA Mobility cross at a traffic light

 Non-Emergency Medical Transportation (NEMT) is another option for consumers. https://medicaid.georgia.gov/programs/all-programs/non-emergency-medical-transportation

 It provides transportation to and from medical appointments.
-Below is a link for a description, and available brokers statewide including Southeastrans and LogistiCare.
+Below is a link for a description, and available brokers statewide including LogistiCare.
 Medicaid recipients are the primary users, but some brokers also accept other coverage including Medicare.
 To determine which option should be utilized, call the customer service line on the back of your insurance/health coverage card.
 Then ask if Non-Emergency Medical Transportation is a provided service.
 If NEMT is provided, ask which organization should be used to book your trip.

 If you have questions/concerns you can contact brokers through their website with the contact information provided.
 You can also reach out to your local Center for Independent Living (CIL) should you need further assistance.